open-telemetry/opentelemetry-specification/yaml/allowed_syntax.md

 - `prefix`, optional string, prefix for the attributes for this semantic convention.
     It defaults to an empty string.
 - `extends`, optional string, reference another semantic convention `id`.
-    It inherits the prefix and all attributes defined in the specified semantic convention.
+    It inherits the prefix, constraints, and all attributes defined in the specified semantic convention.
 - `span_kind`, optional enum, specifies the kind of the span.
     Leaf semconv nodes (in the hierarchy tree) that do not have this field set will generate a warning.
 - `attributes`, list of attributes that belong to the semantic convention.